-- Did you provide a clear understanding of your organization, who is involved, and the purpose? - Is there a clear alignment to this project and the organization?
+- Did you provide a clear understanding of your organization, who is involved, and the purpose? - Have you identified how the people involved are going to ensure the overall success of the project? - Is there a clear alignment to this project and the organization?